No-Chicken/OV-Watch/README_Eng.md

 ## :rocket: Additional Features ( in V2.3.3 )
-The features modified in V2.3.3 include:
+The features modified in V2.4.0 include:

+1. fixed a bug in hardware in Back board, fixed the BLE circuit, now can totally disable the BLE power.
-1. Added BootLoader program.
+2. Added BootLoader program.
-2. Added IAP OTA functionality, which enables program upgrades via Bluetooth.
+3. Added IAP OTA functionality, which enables program upgrades via Bluetooth.
-3. Fixed some bugs.
+4. Fixed some bugs.